laganzonj/CSST106-CS4B/4B-LAGANZON-MP5/README.md

 ### BSCS-4B

 ## Overview
-This project demonstrates how to set up and use YOLOv3 (You Only Look Once version 3), a real-time object detection system, in Python.
-It’s part of a machine problem for the course CSST106 - Perception and Computer Vision.
+This project demonstrates how to set up and use YOLOv3 (You Only Look Once version 3), a real-time object detection system using python.

 ### Model Loading
 In this section, we load the YOLOv3 model, which involves three key files: